 Pilgrimage assignments are based on the date of receipt of a believer’s request for pilgrimage.
 More information.

 All correspondence regarding pilgrimage requests is exchanged directly between the individual pilgrim and the Bahá’í World Centre.
 Applicants are asked to communicate with the World Centre in writing only; telephoned requests for pilgrimage cannot be accepted.
-Correspondence to the Department of Pilgrimage may be by email, post, or fax.
+Correspondence to the Department of Pilgrimage may be by email or post.
 More information.

 There is to be a lapse of three years from the date of the completion of a believer’s pilgrimage to the date of the subsequent one.
 More information.